 There are many opportunities for people with a special skill or interest as well as those with experience of working with the public.
 All kinds of people volunteer for the Museum and find it a very rewarding experience, some having worked with the Museum for over forty years.
 After 50 hours of service, volunteers are awarded a one-year membership to MOAS.

 Volunteers who are under the age of 18 can only be accepted as volunteers for our Summer Learning Institute program.

-To find out more about our volunteer opportunities, please contact:
+To find out more about our volunteer opportunities or to submit an application, please contact: